rufio-tf2/reed-config/custom/key_modifiers/README.md

 When a key is bound to something without a `+/-` state, it just executes the thing that it's bound to.
 But when it's bound to something with a `+/-` state it fires the "`+`" action on keydown, and the "`-`" action on keyup.

-This is important for actions like `attack`, which continues until you let up the key.
+This is important for actions like `attack`, which continue until you let up the key.
 In the example above, MOUSE2 is bound to `+M2_key`, which means that on keyup it will try to execute an action called `-M2_key`.
 The console prints an error if that action doesn't exist.

 In the above example, you want MOUSE2 keydown to execute `alertUberPopped`, but that action doesn't have a "`-`" state.
 Rather than let the game catch my error and print to console, I just perform a cheap action.
 It's hacky.

-### Alert Uber and also Use Uber
+### Alert and Use Uber

-Imagine that you don't just want <kbd>SHIFT</kbd>+<kbd>M2</kbd> to alert that you popped uber, but you also want the same mouse press to actually pop the uber.
-I'll use the `alertUberPopped` from above, but I'll create a new action to perform the actual action that we want the key to use:
+Imagine that I want <kbd>SHIFT</kbd>+<kbd>MOUSE2</kbd> to both notify my teammates _and_ pop the uber.
+I'll use the `alertUberPopped` from above, but I'll create a new action to accomplish this macro:

 ```
 # actions.cfg
 alias alertUberPopped "say_team Get excited, it's Uber time."
-alias +uberAndAlert "+attack2; alertUberPopped;"  // <-- This is what you want MOUSE2 to do
+alias +uberAndAlert "+attack2; alertUberPopped;"  // <-- This is what I want MOUSE2 to do
 alias -uberAndAlert "-attack2;"
 ```

-Next you put this action in your modifier function:
+Next I put this action in the modifier function:

 ```
 # shift_modifiers/index.cfg